vineeth-nalla/Microservices-scala/README.md

 # Microservices-scala

-Created a microservice using scala.
+I'm Vineethreddy, this is my side project creating a microservice using scala.

+Thank you so much for reading!